eccelerators/SimStm/README.rst

  and operand1 $operand2
  and operand1 0xF0

-Bitwise and variable or constant operand2 value with variable operand1 value or bitwise and value 0xF0 with variable operand1 value.
+The ``and`` instruction does a bitwise and of variable or constant operand2 value with variable operand1 value or bitwise and value 0xF0 with variable operand1 value.
 The resulting value of the bitwise and is in variable operand1 value after the operation.